LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 This type of collaboration and hand-off between bots is sometimes called the "bot tango."

-### Seamless transfers
+### About bot-to-bot transfers

 A bot-to-bot transfer is a [LivePerson agent escalation](conversation-builder-integrations-liveperson-agent-escalation-integrations.html) where you transfer the conversation to a skill that's assigned to a bot agent in specific.
+In this way, it's very similar to transferring a conversation to a live agent.
+The bot must be set up as a user agent; the user agent must be assigned a skill; and the bot must be deployed, as you would normally do to connect a bot to LiveEngage.

+Keep in mind that receiver bot is different from the sender bot, so the receiver bot won't have all the context (variables, etc.) that you might have collected in the sender bot.
+You can share this information between bots using the [Context Session Store](conversation-builder-scripting-functions-manage-the-context-session-store.html).

+### Making transfers "seamless" with the Tango Context

-What makes the transfer *seamless* to the consumer is passing the conversational context--an intent or user message--from the sender bot to the receiver bot.
+In a bot-to-bot transfer, what makes the transfer *seamless* to the consumer is passing the conversational context--an intent or user message--from the sender bot to the receiver bot.
 With this information in hand, after the transfer the receiver bot can immediately start the appropriate dialog.
 The result is a graceful hand-off.

 To pass the conversational context to the receiver bot, you need to do two things: